 If such equipment is located in an area to which many people have keys, special precautions should be taken; laptops and other mobile devices should always be kept in a locked area.
-Marlok devices are available for additional security.
+Marlok or Wildcard based access management is available for additional security.
 The Information Technology Office, Facilities Management, or the Office of the Dean can help in deciding appropriate measures.